codymaniac/specripper/DOCKER_DEPLOYMENT_GUIDE.md

 ## 1. Why Docker?

 The core problem is that `node_modules` installed on Windows are incompatible with Linux.
 Docker solves this by building your application inside a controlled, portable Linux environment on your Windows machine.
-The final output is a single file containing the application and all its correct Linux dependencies, ready to run anywhere.
+The final output is a single file containing the application and all its correct Linux dependencies, including the Node.js runtime itself.
+This means you do not need to install Node.js on your target Linux machine.

 ## 2. Prerequisites